OrdnanceSurvey/ios-sdk-demo-locate-me/README.md

 Licence
 -------

-The Ordnance Survey iOS SDK is protected by © Crown copyright – Ordnance Survey 2013.
+The Ordnance Survey OpenSpace iOS SDK is protected by © Crown copyright – Ordnance Survey 2013.
 It is subject to licensing terms granted by Ordnance Survey, the national mapping agency of Great Britain.

-The Ordnance Survey iOS SDK includes the Route-Me library.
+The OpenSpace iOS SDK includes the Route-Me library.
 The Route-Me library is copyright (c) 2008-2013, Route-Me Contributors All rights reserved (subject to the BSD licence terms as follows):